nazimboudeffa/OpenFoodShopper/README.txt

 put a word in the text click find Foods

+After search

-click on item get into Open Food Facts longclick add to OI Shopping List
+click on Food get into Open Food Facts longclick add the Food to OI Shopping List

 TODO :